 Desired result Description of the situation 1.
 Changes are The simultaneous implementation of the defined measures is implemented together important for avoiding the formation of situation when one to avoid an adverse system creates considerably more favourable conditions than undesired result. another, thus creating a situation that is opposite to the planned one regarding both an individual's situation and the central and municipal budgets.
 For example, if changes are implemented only in social assistance without implementing the necessary measures regarding the reduction of labour taxes, this can cause undesirable encouragement to apply for more social assistance, increasing the proportion of shadow economy and reducing the willingness to work.
 This cannot be permitted, being aware of the current situation when there are both the labour reserves and the shortage of labour at the same time.
 2. Clear direction of Proposals regarding the implementation of changes in the 2. defined policy particular fields by linking certain income amounts with the measures to ensure minimum income level are not based upon in-depth evaluation the timely planning of of situation and the relevant systems in overall.
-Namely, as it required financing was stated above, the in-depth study of situation regarding and action and to social assistance, state social benefits, minimum old-age understand the goals pensions, as well as the bottom and ceiling restrictions of and the benefits of the unemployment benefit will be accomplished until December planned changes. deficiencies.
+Namely, as it required financing was stated above, the in-depth study of situation regarding and action and to social assistance, state social benefits, minimum old-age understand the goals pensions, as well as the bottom and ceiling restrictions of and the benefits of the unemployment benefit will be accomplished until December planned changes.
+2015 by proposing solutions to eliminate identified plained changes. deficiencies.
 Thus, 2016 is required for development of relevant draft regulatory enactments and providing their approval by all stakeholders.
-Moreover, this time is needed to anywe that all stakeholders.
-Moreover, this time is needed to ensure that all the stakeholders to whom the above changes will apply (municipalities, population) can plan their action and financial (municipalities, population) can plan their action and financial resources in due time.
+Moreover, this time is needed to ensure that all the stakeholders to whom the above changes will apply (municipalities, population) can plan their action and financial resources in due time.
 Quick, unconsidered and uncoordinated implementation of the planned changes can produce an adverse result.
 For example, there are several cases when legal norms provided for by legislation are not applied or are incompletely applied and, of course, there can be various reasons behind it, however, one of them is the lack of understanding about the application of particular provision or about its necessity.
-As the changes will affect a very broad range of stakeholders, the measures, first, need to be developed in cooperation with all the stakeholders (for example, municipalities) and, second, 1 implemented to ensure that the public and other stakeholders are not just aware of the plans, but also understand the goals 2 Dealistic tarme -f and the benefits of the planned changes.
-3. Realistic term of Recommendations of the Council of Europe (2014) to Latvia receiving the required include both the reduction of poverty and the maintenance of a stable fiscal situation, therefore it is important to belance the financing. stable fiscal situation, therefore it is important to balance the implementation of both recommendations.
-In the course of development of the Law "On framework of medium-term budget for 2014, 2015 and 2016" it was stated that not only the fiscal space of 2014 was divided, but also the fiscal space of 2015 and an acceptial part of fiscal space of 2016 was 2015 and an essential part of fiscal space of 2016 was divided .
+As the changes will affect a very broad range of stakeholders, the measures, first, need to be developed in cooperation with all the stakeholders (for example, municipalities) and, second, comprehensive communication activities need to be implemented to ensure that the public and other stakeholders are not just aware of the plans, but also understand the goals and the benefits of the planned changes.
+3. Realistic term of Recommendations of the Council of Europe (2014) to Latvia 5. receiving the required include both the reduction of poverty and the maintenance of a financing. stable fiscal situation, therefore it is important to balance the interioring. implementation of both recommendations.
+In the course of development of the Law "On framework of medium-term budget for 2014, 2015 and 2016" it was stated that not only the fiscal space of 2014 was divided, but also the fiscal space of 2015 and an essential part of fiscal space of 2016 was L Lote and an observan put of noem space of 2010 was divided 105 .
 Having regard of that, as well as the fact that the implementation of all changes will require considerable financial expenditure on behalf of state and municipalities and/ or the restructuring of financial resources, making the support more targeted, it is proposed to implement all the measures starting from 2017, thus creating the timely back-up of the required financial resources for reduction of poverty and income inequality.